Develop#

 The Avogadro libraries are developed to support the Avogadro2 application, and provide liberally BSD-licensed, open-source reusable components for both C++ and Python.
 At its core it is a platform for developing molecular visualization, editing and interactive simulation applications.
 This is achieved using a collection of libraries, along with a plugin interface allowing the platform to be easily extended and used in a variety of environments.

-Main Classes#
+Main classes#

 The Avogadro libraries are implemented as a set of libraries, where all classes are implemented in the Avogadro namespace, and each library uses a namespace to distinguish members of that library.
 Include directories are also divided up by library, resulting in classes such as Avogadro::Core::Molecule in the include file <avogadro/core/molecule.h>.
 Some of the main classes that are useful to get acquainted with are: